-The BC Newborn Screening Program oversees newborn screening for 24 disorders for babies born in BC and the Yukon.
+Newborn Screening BC oversees newborn blood spot screening for more than 25 disorders for babies born in BC and the Yukon.

-About 40 babies per year will be identified with one of 24 treatable disorders.
+About 60 babies per year will be identified with one of the treatable disorders.
 The most common disorders are congenital hypothyroidism (CH), cystic fibrosis (CF), medium-chain acyl-CoA dehydrogenase deficiency (MCAD), and phenylketonuria (PKU).

 Use the menu on the right to navigate through this section (use the + and - to expand and collapse the menu), which has information about the provincial guideline, disorders (including by-products of screening such as some CF carriers and hemoglobinopathy carriers), and blood collection.

 Parent and family information is available in the Our Services > Newborn Screening Program section.